 It would be nice if there was a facility to only enable location tracking at certain times of day; for example in broad one hour slots that I could program to roughly cover my likely arrival and departure times.
 I’ve mentioned this to Fibaro and they are in agreement, so hopefully something will appear in a future release of the software.

-Fibaro are continually improving the HC2 software: I think I’ve had about 8 software updates in the space of about 4 months, one of which seemed to be targetted at me directly as its changelist was basically a cut and paste job from my most recent email to Fibaro support.
+Fibaro are continually improving the HC2 software: I think I’ve had about 8 software updates in the space of about 4 months, one of which seemed to be targeted at me directly as its changelist was basically a cut and paste job from my most recent email to Fibaro support.

 When a new image is available, a discrete sentinel appears on the HC2’s main web page prompting you to upgrade.
 It’s a relatively painless affair that takes about five minutes or so, and the HC2 persists your settings across each upgrade.